 - Clavicle (collarbone) fracture

 - Scapula syndrome

 - Tendon or ligament tear

 Shoulder pain can have a negative effect on your life, leaving you unable to complete everyday tasks.
-If shoulder pain and the underlying condition remain untreated, there is a risk of further injury or damage occurring, which is why it's imperative to contact one of our shoulder specialists and set up a consultation.
+If shoulder pain and the underlying condition remain untreated, there is a risk of further injury or damage occurring, which is why it’s imperative to contact one of our shoulder specialists and set up a consultation.
 Call us today at (318) 362-4411 to schedule an appointment or request an appointment online.
 We have clinics in Monroe, Ruston, and West Monroe, and we also offer rehabilitation services at our Monroe Rehab and West Monroe Rehab facilities.